advancedforms/advancedforms.github.io/_posts/2016-12-25-displaying-a-form.markdown

     // 'label' to place instructions right below label or 'field' to place them after the field.
     'instruction_placement' => 'label',

+    // Add a honeypot to prevent spam submissions.
+Enabled by default.
+    'honeypot' => true,
 );

 advanced_form( 'form_key', $args );